Ikpong-Joseph/foundry-FundMe/README.md

 ## About

-**This, a Crowdsourcing smartcontract -- FundMe-- that receives ETH donations of at least $5 in value, is my first Foundry project inspired by the Cyfrin Updraft Patrick Colins' Foundry Course.**
+**This, a Crowdfunding smartcontract -- FundMe-- that receives ETH donations of at least $5 in value, is my first Foundry project inspired by the Cyfrin Updraft Patrick Colins' Foundry Course.**

 This repo consists of: